MikeMakes/bebop/README.md

 $ sudo chmod 777 data_logger_publishing.awk
 ```

-Finally, the simulation can be performed through the commands listed below (they have to be runned in three different terminals)
+Finally, the simulation can be performed through the commands listed below (they have to be runned in three different terminals):
 ```
 # A collection of nodes and programs that are pre-requisites of a ROS-based system
 $ roscore